zulamit/zwallet/docs/advanced/pnl.md

 If later 1 ZEC=180 USD,

-- your realized profit doesn't change since you didn't do any transaction
+- Your realized profit doesn't change since you didn't do any transaction
-- your unrealized profit becomes 0.5 x (180-140) since the market price increased
+- Your unrealized profit becomes 0.5 x (180-140) since the market price increased

-The app tracks the wallet in and out flows and evaluates profit and loss based on [the average cost method](https://en.wikipedia.org/wiki/Average_cost_method).
+The app tracks wallet in and outflows and evaluates profit and loss based on [the average cost method](https://en.wikipedia.org/wiki/Average_cost_method).

 ![PnL](img/IMG_0068.PNG)